First Time Freshmen

 Please see Application Instructions for detailed information on how to apply for admission.

 |Visual and Performing Arts||1|

 How to apply

-Applicants who meet the condition outlined below and are accepted into the University are admitted automatically into the University's Honors College:
+Applicants who meet the conditions outlined below and are accepted into the University receive Honors Admission status and are eligible to enroll in classes through the University's Honors College:

 - ACT composite score of 25 or higher and a minimum GPA of 3.5.